Registration Details

 Individual Entry Rules

 The Seeding Committee will make altitude adjustments for marks over 5000ft in elevation and will only be considered for the Championship 1 mile, 2 mile, and 5000m events.
 The calculator we use can be found here.
-To make sure we convert your mark please email meet management with the subject “altitude” or note that the mark was at altitude on your entry.
+If a mark at altitude satisfies these conditions, please note that the mark was at altitude on your entry.

 FAT 4×8 Relay splits may be used to enter the 800m.
 1600m relay splits from a DMR can be used to enter the mile.
 No other relay splits will be allowed.